These are some of the aspects that we have come to treasure in Stevensville:

 Located off the Eastside Hwy, just north of Stevensville, this refuge provides a great opportunity to see deer, fowl, and other wildlife.
 There are multiple trails available, some handicap accessible, from the parking area.
 Click here to learn more.

-This fun establish is located downtown and is open to all.
+… The Blacksmith Brewery, a fun establishment, is located downtown and is open to all.
 They brew a multitude of microbrews.
 Don’t forget to try the Root Beer!
 Live music most Wednesday and Saturday evenings.
-Click here to learn more.

 Parks & Pool

-The Lewis & Clark Park, located at the end of West 2nd Street, has a full playground, basketball court, and outdoor pool.
+The Lewis & Clark Park, located at the end of West 2nd Street, has a full playground, combination pickleball/basketball courts, softball courts, skate park, and outdoor pool.
 A playground is also available for public use at the school.

 And last but certainly not least, the Bitterroot River